 Asset ManagerBankBroker Dealer

-Sustainable Finance Periodic & ongoing disclosures Corporate sustainability reporting: AMF’s response to EFRAG’s consultation on the simplification of European standards
+Sustainable Finance Periodic & ongoing disclosures Corporate sustainability reporting: AMFโs response to EFRAGโs consultation on the simplification of European standards

-The Autorité des Marchés Financiers (AMF), France's financial markets regulator, responded to EFRAG's July 31, 2025, public consultation on simplified European Sustainability Reporting Standards (ESRS) under the CSRD, welcoming a 57% reduction in mandatory datapoints and 55% shorter standards while urging refinements in materiality, climate reporting, and financial effects disclosure.
+The Autoritรฉ des Marchรฉs Financiers (AMF), France's financial markets regulator, responded to EFRAG's July 31, 2025, public consultation on simplified European Sustainability Reporting Standards (ESRS) under the CSRD, welcoming a 57% reduction in mandatory datapoints and 55% shorter standards while urging refinements in materiality, climate reporting, and financial effects disclosure.
 This matters for compliance professionals as it signals upcoming proportionate ESRS revisions that could ease reporting burdens for large listed companies starting voluntarily in 2026, enhancing investor usability without diluting key sustainability insights.

 What Changed

-AMF endorses EFRAG's simplifications but proposes targeted adjustments:
+- AMF endorses EFRAG's simplifications but proposes targeted adjustments:

-- Monitor EFRAG's post-consultation technical advice (end-November 2025) and EC adoption process; prepare for voluntary uptake in 2026 reporting cycles
+- Monitor EFRAG's post-consultation technical advice (end-November 2025) and EC adoption process; prepare for voluntary uptake in 2026 reporting cycles.

-- Conduct or update materiality assessments per EFRAG guidance (e
+- Conduct or update materiality assessments per EFRAG guidance (e.g., value chain, thresholds); leverage "undue costs" relief judiciously with time limits.

-- Prepare xHTML digital tagging for sustainability statements in management reports
+- Prepare xHTML digital tagging for sustainability statements in management reports.

 Key Dates

-July 31, 2025 - EFRAG publishes draft simplified ESRS for public consultation.
+- EFRAG publishes draft simplified ESRS for public consultation

-End of November 2025 - EFRAG submits technical advice to European Commission.
+- EFRAG submits technical advice to European Commission

-2026 financial year (reports in 2027) - Voluntary application of simplified standards, if legislative timeline allows.
+- Voluntary application of simplified standards, if legislative timeline allows

 Compliance Impact